StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

 **Aggregieren von Klicks auf extrem dynamische Links** {#section_BA730A0393B149DDBCAA272C3C23A1C5}

-If your site is highly dynamic, and links on some pages change throughout the day, *`s_objectID`* may used to identify the location of a link on the page.
-If *`s_objectID`* is set to "top left 1" or "top left 2," which represents the first link in the top left of the page for example, then all links that appear in that location (or that have *`s_objectID`* set to the same value) are reported together with visitor click map.
-If you don't use *`s_objectID`*, you see the number of times that a specific link was clicked, but you lose insight into how all the other links in that location were used by visitors to your site.
+If your site is highly dynamic, and links on some pages change throughout the day,  may used to identify the location of a link on the page. *`s_objectID`* If  is set to "top left 1" or "top left 2," which represents the first link in the top left of the page for example, then all links that appear in that location (or that have  set to the same value) are reported together with visitor click map. *`s_objectID`**`s_objectID`* If you don't use *`s_objectID`*, you see the number of times that a specific link was clicked, but you lose insight into how all the other links in that location were used by visitors to your site.

 **Unterscheidung zusammengefasster Klicks** {#section_1AE91FB8A2D3423CBE064ACF02FEEA47}

-If the *`pageName`* variable on your site is used to show the section or template a visitor is viewing, rather than the specific page the visitor is viewing, you may want to use *`s_objectID`* to separate links that appear on multiple versions of that page template.
-Wenn Sie zum Beispiel über eine Vorlagenseite für alle Produkte auf Ihrer Site verfügen, enthält diese Vorlage sehr wahrscheinlich für alle Seiten einen Link zu Ihrer Homepage und zu einem Suchfeld.
+If the  variable on your site is used to show the section or template a visitor is viewing, rather than the specific page the visitor is viewing, you may want to use  to separate links that appear on multiple versions of that page template. *`pageName`**`s_objectID`* Wenn Sie zum Beispiel über eine Vorlagenseite für alle Produkte auf Ihrer Site verfügen, enthält diese Vorlage sehr wahrscheinlich für alle Seiten einen Link zu Ihrer Homepage und zu einem Suchfeld.
 Wenn Sie sehen möchten, wie diese Links bei einzelnen Produkten genutzt werden (anstatt auf Basis einer Vorlage), können Sie in *`s_objectID`* einen produktspezifischen Wert eintragen (wie z.
 B. „Produkt 123789 Homepage“ oder „Produkt 123789 Suche“).
 Once completed, [!UICONTROL Activity Map] reports on those links at an individual product basis.

-**Verbessern Sie[!UICONTROL die Activity Map]-Genauigkeit.**{#section_08B3406821294DCCABEEB99C90CF5C52}
+**Improve[!UICONTROL Activity Map]Accuracy** {#section_08B3406821294DCCABEEB99C90CF5C52}

 In einigen Fällen werden andere Browser als Internet Explorer, Firefox, Netscape, Opera und Safari in Berichten nicht aufgeführt.
 Diese machen zwar nur einen kleinen prozentualen Anteil aus, tragen aber zu einigen Klicks und anderen Metriken mit bei.
 Use *`s_objectID`* within links to uniquely identify the addresses the browser reporting issue.
 Das folgende Beispiel zeigt, wie Sie Ihre Links zur Verwendung von *`s_objectID`*: